 Corridors of power

 All-conquering The Crown is, for many people, reason enough to get a Neflix sub.
-The biographical drama follows the lives of Queen Elizabeth II (Claire Foy) and Prince Philip (Matt Smith) beginning with their (pre-Accession) marriage in 1947.
+The biographical drama spans three series and follows the lives of Queen Elizabeth II (Claire Foy in seasons 1 and 2, Olivia Colman in season 3) and Prince Philip (Matt Smith in seasons 1 and 2, Tobias Menzies in season 3) beginning with their pre-Accession marriage in 1947.
 The show has garnered many awards and huge critical praise.
 As you'd imagine, it features many London scenes, but those shots of the Palace and Downing Street are faked on a set in Elstree Studios just north of the capital.

 From crown to parliament.
 Slick political comedy The Thick of It made a household name of Peter Capaldi as a sweary spin doctor.
 All four series of the Westminster-set show can be found on Netflix.

 ITV series Whitechapel is beyond far-fetched, but has plenty of adherents.
 Rupert Penry-Jones heads the bill as an East End detective investigating a series of macabre crimes, with a little help from Steve Pemberton's tour guide.
-The first series focuses on a Jack the Ripper copycat, while the second revives the Krays.
+The first series focuses on a Jack the Ripper copycat, the second revives the Krays, while series three and four cover a grisly scenario every episode.

 Call the Midwife probably needs little introduction.
 The Poplar-based series portrays the lives of a group of midwives and their charges in the 1950s and 60s.
 The show has been a huge success and looks set to continue for years to come.
-The first four series and Christmas specials are all available on Netflix.
+The first seven series and Christmas specials are all available on Netflix, ideal for a heartwarming binge.

-Charlie Brooker's Black Mirror takes a dystopian, satirical look at the impact of technology on society.
+Charlie Brooker's delightfully dark Black Mirror takes a dystopian, satirical look at the impact of technology on society.
 It makes regular use of the capital — either as a setting in its own right or to stand in for somewhere else.
 After impressing the critics on Channel 4, the show moved to Netflix in 2016 and now enjoys a worldwide audience.
-Run, another dark show to debut on Channel 4, follows four seemingly unrelated Londoners whose lives are nevertheless interlinked.
+The National Anthem, Playtest and Hated in the Nation are good episodes for London locations.

 And a few scraps